Lar, Iran

+Lar (لار) is a city in the Central District of Larestan County, Fars province, Iran, serving as capital of both the county and the district.

+Demographics

+Ethnicity

+Lar's inhabitants are Larestani people.

+Population

+At the time of the 2006 National Census, the city's population was 51,961 in 12,891 households.
+The following census in 2011 counted 65,451 people in 16,528 households.
+The 2016 census measured the population of the city as 62,045 people in 18,578 households.

 History

 The city was originally called Lar after the person who had first established the city.
 Lar (لاڑ) is the name of one of Shahnameh's famous heroes.
-Around 16th and 17th centuries, Lar was considered to be a major stop along the road to the Persian Gulf.
+Around the 16th and 17th centuries, Lar was considered to be a major stop along the road to the Persian Gulf when it was under the Miladian dynasty.

-Larestani people migrated to Arab states in the Persian Gulf in significant figures around the 1600s, such as Qatar, the UAE, Bahrain, and Kuwait.
+In the early part of the 17th century, Larestani people migrated to Arab states in the Persian Gulf in significant numbers, migrating to Qatar, the UAE, Bahrain, and Kuwait.
 Some have surname as "Lari" or "Al Lari" along with many other family and tribal names.

 Climate

 Lar has a hot desert climate (BWh).
+Snowfall in Lar is a very rare event.
+It snowed in Lar in February 2017 for the first time in 50 years.

 Civilization

+Lar city is divided into two areas: